 My next attempt was based around the big man.
 That’s Father Chrimbo, obviously.
 It doesn’t take too many trips to Santa’s Grotto to work out that most under 2s are petrified of the obese bloke in the red suit.
 Thus surely a cleverly placed snap of the bearded legend would make our little angel think twice about messing with our festive centrepiece?
 It didn’t, but it did make him cry A LOT, so was swiftly banished to the ‘try again next year’ pile.

-Reverse psychology was my fourth port of call.
+My fourth attempt to stop baby pulling over the Christmas tree revolved around reverse psychology.
 And by this I mean, sitting back and letting him topple our tree.
 What the?
 Isn’t that exactly what I’m supposed to be helping you get your kid not to do?
 It is, but hear me out.
 Having witnessed our son get bored of every toy he’s ever had in less than five minutes, I figured the same thing would happen if he got to play with the big green thing in the corner of the lounge.
 Wrong again.
 The tree kept tumbling and giggling kept getting louder.